 - Unique design

-The 3 BIG Question about the Foreo ISSA Hybrid
+The 3 BIG questions about the Foreo ISSA Hybrid

 If you are short of time, the answers to the following 3 questions should let you know all you need to about the Foreo ISSA Hybrid.
 If we have missed something, let us know in the comments.

-If you want more detail, you can read the full review further down the page.
+If you want more detail, you can read the full review or watch our video review further down the page.

 No, it challenges the more traditional looking and constructed electric toothbrush and has surprised us by realising how sometimes simplicity is key.